stratiteq/training.knockout/Material.markdown

 v.push({});
 ```
 ####subscribe
-Used when you need code to react when a observable changes
+Explicit subscription used when you need code to react when a observable changes.
 ```javascript
 var v = ko.observable(false);
 v.subscribe(function(newVal){